Shengyu-Feng/ARIEL/README.md

 ## Updates
 - Update the parameters on the lateset `torch-geometric` version, the performance may be a little different.
 Our results are in folder `results`.
 Also add the script `batch_train.py` for searching hyperparameters (could launch multiple processes in different terminals) in case new versions come out.
 - Simplify the model with less hyperparameters and searching range.
-We rescale the range of $`\alpha`$ and change the constraints of $`\beta`$, the searching area becomes smaller now.
-We currently remove the curriculum learning part with $`\gamma=1`$.
-Information regularization is not always needed, keep $`\lambda=0`$ at first.
+We rescale the range of `alpha` and change the constraints of `beta`, the searching area becomes smaller now.
+We currently remove the curriculum learning part with `gamma=1`.
+Information regularization is not always needed, keep `lamb=0` at first.
 In this version, information regularization could improve the performance on `Coauthro-CS`.
 - Highly recommend for a larger subgraph size (3000) on large graphs.
 Will add results for this later.